sethvincent/development-environments-for-beginners/book.md

 So, you can run a command like `cd ~`, and that'll take you to your home directory.

-Once you've navigated to your home folder, create the DevEnvs folder:
+Once you've navigated to your home folder, create the dev-envs folder:

 ```
-mkdir DevEnvs
+mkdir dev-envs
 ```

-Change directory into DevEnvs, then create directories for javascript, ruby, and python:
+Change directory into dev-envs, then create directories for javascript, ruby, and python:

 ```
-cd DevEnvs
+cd dev-envs
 mkdir javascript ruby python
 ```